 The casual outdoor restaurant we chose was typical of thousands in Greece: wooden tables painted blue, hanging baskets of flowers, perhaps a roaming cat or dog, and enticing aromas.
 This gem of a seaside bistro offered a bountiful Greek salad and grilled fish that tasted even better than it looked- which was spectacular.

-Our road tripping through Greece continues to Nea Skioni
+The Greece road trip continues to Nea Skioni

 Checking into Nefeli Villas and Suites just outside Nea Skioni, we we were surprised to find our super spacious one bedroom unit included a huge living room or family room, a full kitchen as well as a private swimming pool.
 Oh my!
 Nefeli Suites offer a chance to live like the rich and famous at affordable prices—a huge plus for anyone vacationing in Greece.

 The complex consists of six individual buildings each accommodating four villas.
 Each villa opens to a patio with views of the sea and direct access to the private beach across the road, equipped with lounges and umbrellas.

 We loved the breakfasts and dinner at the beachside restaurant that just happens to have the perfect view of sunset.
 With no other Americans on the property (there rarely are), we became rather special to the staff.

 I was overwhelmed by the excellence of the food preparation and service.
 In this out of the way corner of Greece, a little waterside cafe served sensationally simple, but scrumptious food.
 We were becoming addicted to Kalamata olives and ordered more fresh fish and grilled vegetables.

 Next day our Greece mainland itinerary headed for Afytos, making some wrong turns that produced breathtaking views—some at sheer drops off the side of the road.
 John and I dined on Greek salad (yes again) and took a walk around the old town in the heat.